My own Excel learning journey has been full of Googling, reading, and self-experimenting.

 Fueled by a desire to get out of this situation, I started to get my hands (and eyes) on any Excel blogs, videos, books and online courses.
 However this learning process was tremendously painful.

 Firstly, I don’t even know how to Google my Excel problems properly to seek help.
-Baking a cheesecake with instructions from Gordan Ramsey is doable, but often I don’t even know what I’m trying to “bake” in Excel.
+Often I don’t even know what I’m trying to do in Excel.

 With so much information overloading everywhere, I had to put in a lot of time to go through these materials and experiment on my own to see what works.